RogeSocial/RogeSocial/README.md

-- 👋 Hi, I’m @RogeSocial
+# 👋 Hi, I'm @RogeSocial

-- 👀 I’m looking for a job as a fullstack developer
-- 🌱 I’m currently building personal projects
+💻 **Trained Fullstack Developer**
+🚀 **Co-Founder of AL Software Engineering**
+🛠️ Building my own company and developing apps & software for fun 🌱 Always learning, experimenting and working on new projects